malgorithms/toffee/README.md

 #}
 ```

-Note that `print` outputs the raw variable, as Coffee would, while `#{}` neatly escapes for HTML.
-This is all customizable.
+These are slightly different, as `print` outputs raw text, while `#{}` used in toffee mode escapes for HTML.
+This escaping
+is customizable.
 More on that below.

 Nesting is both natural and advisable.
 In a `{: toffee :}` block,
 simply create another `{# coffee #}` block, and indentation is inferred.